umple/umple/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome and should be discussed on [the umple-core mailing list](https://groups.google.com/forum/#!forum/umple-dev).
-But take a moment to find out whether your idea fits with the scope and aims of the project.
+Feature requests are welcome.
+Take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Contributing

-We incentivize everyone to contribute to Umple and help us tackle existing issues!
+Please help us tackle
+existing issues!
 To do so, there are a few things you need to know about the code.